-- 6 additional senior art history credits
+- ★6 additional at a senior level in art history

+- · AUART 215 Sculpture I

 - AUART 231 Drawing I

-- AUART 232 Drawing II
+- · AUART 232 Drawing II

 - AUART 271 Painting I

-- AUART 272 Painting II
+- · AUART 272 Painting II

-- AUART 331 Drawing III
+- · AUART 331 Drawing III

-- AUART 411 Visual Explorations

-Two of

-- AUART 215 Sculpture I
+- · AUART 371 Painting III

-- · AUART 365 Aesthetics and Visual Culture
+- · AUART 411 Visual Explorations

-- AUART 367 OR

-- AUART 467

-- AUART 371 Painting III

 A student intending to pursue graduate studies in Art is urged to take additional credits in Art.
 Drama and Music courses should be taken (as options) to enrich the concentration in Art.
 Art supplies for studio courses are the responsibility of the student.
 It is recommended that initial courses in studio be taken in the following sequence: Foundation, Drawing, Painting.
 Some senior Art courses are offered in alternate years only.

-Required courses: ★12
+Required courses: 12

-- AUART 101 Introduction to the History of Art I - · AUART 102 Introduction to the History of Art II - · AUART 111 Studio Foundation I - AUART 112 Studio Foundation II 3-D and Colour Theory OR - AUART 113
+- AUART 101 Introduction to the History of Art I OR - · AUART 103 Caves to Skyscrapers: The Built Environment - · AUART 102 Introduction to the History of Art II - AUART 111 Studio Foundation I - · AUART 112 Studio Foundation II 3-D and Colour Theory OR • AUART 113